ahuacate/flexget/README.md

 rssfeeds:
   showrss01: http://showrss.info/user/XXXXX.rss?magnets=true&namespaces=true&name=null&quality=anyhd&re=null
 ```
 Finally, add a TV serie(s) to `My Shows`.
+ShowRSS is best to use for series which are problematic in Sonarr such as news or daily shows.
 For News or factual TV we recommend adding the following series:
 *  60 Minutes (US)
 *  Frontline
 *  Horizon (UK)